-Here’s a look at the terrorist bombings that occurred on July 7, 2005 in London, England, killing 52 people and injuring more than 700.
+Here’s a look at the terrorist bombings that occurred in London on July 7, 2005, killing 52 people and injuring more than 700.

 July 7, 2005

-8:50 a.m. - Three suicide bombings occur within 50 seconds of each other on three different trains traveling through London Underground stations.
+8:50 a.m. - Three suicide bombings occur on the London Underground.
 The locations targeted are:

 - A train just outside the Liverpool Street station, killing seven people.

 - A train just outside the Edgware Road station, killing six people.

 - A train traveling between King’s Cross and Russell Square stations, killing 26 people.